lilgast8/Startiflette/README.md

 * Your dynamic sub-path file will look like this ([see the `example.json`](https://github.com/LilGast8/Startiflette/tree/master/dev/configs/dynamic-sub-path/example.json))

 Once the array stocked in `JS_VIEWS_ID`, it will be used to set the `pageInfos.id` & `prevPageInfos.id` in `AbstractPagesController.js`.
 Then these ids can be used to make conditions and launch the specific hide/show transition you want.

+## Sound management

+You can create and manage sound by using Sound class [Sound.js](https://github.com/LilGast8/Startiflette/blob/master/dev/assets/js/app/shared/medias/Sound.js) which depend on [`CreateJS/SoundJS`](https://github.com/CreateJS/SoundJS).
+The good news is that the sound loading is managed by [`CreateJS/PreloadJS`](https://github.com/CreateJS/PreloadJS) already used for all others assets.

+So basically you just have to add the sounds following the [assets loading](#assets-loading) instruction.

+Then to create a new sound object use `new STF.Views.Partials.Sound( id, volume, volumeCoeff, loop )`, where the id will be the asset id you used in the asset list.